wistia/wistia-open-docs/_posts/player-api.md

 ### email()

 Returns the email associated with this viewing session.
-If no email is associated, it will return null.
+If no email is associated, it will return `null`.

 An email can be associated with a viewing session by: